 Stage 3 students editing their nature documentary in iMovie, adding titles, captions, voiceovers and background music

-Documentary in a day | Stage 3 English excursion
+Documentary in a day excursion | Stage 3 English | Field of Mars EEC

 Program overview